JeissonO/docker-compose-envs/README.md

 ## Docker Compose Configuration

-The `docker-compose.yaml` file defines a service named `custom-env`.
+The `docker-compose.yaml` file defines a service named `sandbox`.
 Key configurations include:
 - **Build Arguments**:
   - `user`: The username for the container.
   - `rootpassword`: The root password for the user.